wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_aix.rst

             WAZUH_PEM="/var/ossec/etc/sslagent.cert" rpm -ivh wazuh-agent-3.9.0-1.aix.ppc.rpm

 .. note::
     To verify agents via SSL, it's necessary to use both KEY and PEM options.
-See the :ref:`verify hosts with SSL <verify-hosts>` section.
+See the :ref:`verify hosts with SSL <host-verification-registration>` section.

 Registration with protocol: